 White Rocks Loop

-The White Rocks Loop is a 2.4 mile loop trail located near Deadwood, South Dakota that features a great forest setting.
+The White Rocks Loop is a 1.9 mile loop trail located near Deadwood, South Dakota that features a great forest setting.
 The trail is rated as moderate to difficult because there are some steep climbs.
 It starts at the Sherman St. Parking lot and goes up to White Rocks and goes by Seth Bullocks grave.
 It offers a number great views and has the option of branching off to Mount Moriah Cemetery.

 Whitewood Creek Trail

 Whitewood Creek Trail is a 2.7 mile moderately trafficked out and back trail which parallels Whitewood Creek featuring various historical segments of Deadwood.